 Perhaps the single engine fails and their altitude drops and the temperature drops and the air changes and everything accelerates and it is impossible to tell which way is up.

-This is a level of unfiltered mortal terror you hope never to experience, you hope none of your loved ones ever experience, you hope nobody ever experiences.
-The reality of it is brutal and shocking.
+It is a level of unfiltered mortal terror you hope never to experience, you hope none of your loved ones ever experience, you hope nobody ever experiences.
+The reality is brutal and shocking.

 Such thoughts have been swirling around my head for a while, and will probably continue to for a while yet.
 Personally I don’t think ‘everything happens for a reason’ and I don’t believe the search for meaning is always constructive, although there were clearly grave errors of judgement made in this case.

 What primarily occupies my headspace is the human experience of such a fate, what horror these two men went through in their final conscious moments, what went through their heads.
-Like a dozy moth, that’s what my mind keeps circling back to again and again.
+Like a dozy moth, my mind keeps circling back to it again and again.
 As I imagine it must do one-hundred-fold for those more closely involved: team-mates and managers past and would-have-been future, friends and family who knew the men, including Cardiff manager Neil Warnock who was in close touch with Emiliano for weeks leading up to the transfer.
 His emotion at the final whistle on Saturday was plain to see.

 You think about the alternative realities: the one where Sala is an immediate success on the pitch and saves Cardiff from relegation, or the less remarkable one where he struggles in the Premier League, Cardiff are relegated and he spends a frustrating season in the Championship before finally gaining a transfer away from Britain.

 If that had been his fate he would be less well remembered.
 The reality feels like an unfathomably surreal fable.